-(iii) The comments and recommendations of the contracting officer, the reviewer and local counsel at each echelon of command through which the correspondence passes.
+(iii) The comments and recommendations of the Contracting officer, the reviewer and local counsel at each echelon of command through which the correspondence passes.

 Subpart 5129.2 – Federal Excise Taxes

 5129.201 General.

 (b) Process applications to the Bureau of Alcohol, Tobacco, and Firearms for permits to procure alcohol free of tax pursuant to guidance at Title 27 Code of Federal Regulations, Section 22.172 Application and permit.
 The Assistant Secretary of the Army (Acquisition, Logistics and Technology) has signature authority.
 See Appendix GG for further delegation.